12 Small Red Japanese Maple Varieties

 This little Japanese maple has excellent frost resistance.
 It can be grown from zone 5 to zone 9.
 This means it is ideal for residents of northern states.

 Fireball was obtained as a somatic mutation on another maple.
 Because of this, it has a dwarf growth habit.
-At maturity, it reaches about 6 feet tall and up to 4 feet wide.
+It reaches about 6 feet tall and up to 4 feet wide at maturity.
 You can also easily control its size by pruning.

-The leaves have a very beautiful red color with a cherry hue.
+The leaves have a stunning red color with a cherry hue.
 The color changes to a darker shade throughout the year, but at the end of the year, it is bright red again.

 The leaf is divided into several lobes that are not cut.
-But nevertheless, the foliage looks delightful because of the narrow and long lobes.
+Nevertheless, the foliage looks delightful because of the narrow and long lobes.

 Kurenai Jishi Japanese Maple